 То: Sites Value Planning Group

-CC: Lee Frederiksen
+CC: Other recipient(s)

 Date: January 28, 2020

 From: AECOM

+Quality Review by: Reviewer

+Authority Agent Review by: Reviewer

 Subject: Cost Estimate

 Construction cost estimates were derived from detailed appraisal-level estimates for a 1.3 MAF reservoir (Alternative A in the EIR/S and feasibility report) and for a 1.8 MAF reservoir (Alternative D in the EIR/S and feasibility report).
 These estimates reflect the current project concepts and conceptual level of project design, with appropriate allowances for contingencies, non-contracts costs, and forward escalation.
 Other project-related costs are also provided, including environmental mitigation, and temporary and permanent easement acquisition.
 The Alternative D estimate was used to support the Authority's WSIP application.
 Estimated prices were developed in October 2015 dollars and have been escalated in this estimate.